Best ski resorts for beginners in Europe & North America

 Going on your first ever ski holiday can seem like a daunting task.
 From accommodation and equipment to lift passes and tuition, there’s a lot more to book and plan compared to your usual holiday.
 It’s all worth it though.

-What to consider when choosing a ski resort for beginners
+What to consider when choosing ski resorts for beginners

-Whether you’re booking your first every ski holiday, or you have a beginner skier or snowboarder in your group, there are a few factors to consider when choosing a ski resort for beginners:
+Whether you’re booking your first ever ski holiday, or you have a beginner skier or snowboarder in your group, these are the factors I’d recommend considering when choosing ski resorts for beginners:

 Slope difficulty ratings